TagAcam frequently asked questions

 If you haven’t yet paired your phone with your Bluetooth headset, it’s easy to do.
 Please refer to the instructions that were supplied with your headset.

-Or you can just plug in a set of earphones and you’re all set.
+Or if local laws allow, you can just plug in a set of earphones and you’re all set.

 Will I constantly hear alerts while riding?

 TagAcam alerts are designed to inform only when necessary.